What is contractual liability insurance?

 Not necessarily; you might just need to add a rider.

-In insurance, riders, also known as endorsements, are changes or additions to an insurance policy.
+In insurance, riders, also called endorsements, are additions to an insurance policy.
 You’re probably already familiar with some:

-• When you buy auto insurance and your insurer offer 24/7 roadside assistance for a small fee, that’s a rider on your auto policy.
+• If you buy auto insurance and your insurer offers 24/7 roadside assistance for a small fee, that’s a rider on your auto policy.

-Likewise, you can add a contractual liability rider to your general liability policy.
+Likewise, with some carriers, you can add a contractual liability endorsement to your commercial general liability policy.
 These riders come in two flavors:

-• Blanket contractual liability rider.
+• Blanket contractual liability endorsement.
 A blanket rider covers every contract you enter into.
-All new contracts you sign are automatically covered.
-While this is super convenient, it can be expensive, which is why there’s also a:
+While this is super convenient, it can be expensive.

-• Standard contractual liability rider.
-A standard contractual liability rider requires you to list every contract you want covered by the endorsement.
-This rider is less expensive than blanket coverage and a good choice if you only do contract work for a select group.
-The clear downside to this type of rider is that if you accidentally forget to add a contract to the policy, there will be no coverage for it.
+• Standard contractual liability endorsement.
+A standard endorsement requires you to list every contract you want covered.
+This rider is less expensive than blanket coverage and a good choice if you only have a select number of contracts.
+The downside to this type of rider is that if you accidentally forget to add a contract to the policy, it won’t be covered.

-If you enter into a contract with a hold harmless clause, the insurance you’re carrying might not apply.
-That’s when contract liability insurance or contract liability riders can step up to keep your business moving to the next level.
+If you enter into a contract with hold harmless or indemnity clauses, standard business insurance might not be enough.
+That’s when contract liability insurance or contract liability endorsements can step up to add another layer of protection.

 banner get business insurance in 10